nafifurqon/rock-paper-scissors-nafi/README.md

 ### 9. Change the url to be like this to go to the admin dashboard. [https://rps-nafi.herokuapp.com/admin](https://rps-nafi.herokuapp.com/admin)
 ![](image-readme/go-to-admin-dashboard.PNG)

 ### 10. Login as admin user.
 Just simply click the login button.
 I have provided the email and password as the default value if you want to try it.
+It should be 'admin@rps.com' with password 'rahasia'
 ![](image-readme/login-admin-dashboard.png)

 ### 11. And you can act like the admin.